cartant/eslint-plugin-rxjs/docs/rules/prefer-observer.md

-# Avoid separate callbacks (`prefer-observer`)
+# Avoid separate handlers (`prefer-observer`)

-This rule effects failures if `subscribe` - or `tap` - is called with separate callbacks instead of an observer.
+This rule effects failures if `subscribe` - or `tap` - is called with separate handlers instead of an observer.

 ## Rule details